Meilleures stations pour le ski de printemps au Québec

 The Massif remains a must-ski every season.
 A true gem, both for its sublime scenery and thrilling descents, the Massif de Charlevoix’s mountain features 53 runs, 70% of which are groomed, as well as the backcountry area around Mont Ligori.
 Rising 710 metres above sea level, the Massif offers up splendid conditions every year thanks to abundant natural snow cover.

 For spring skiing, the Massif has held its annual classic for nearly thirty years: the Massif Open.
-The ’80s-flavoured spring event will take place in the sun (at least we hope so!) with entertainment, a DJ, an aerobics and stretching class, a Rossignol demo, and zany après-ski festivities to the sound of Karma Kameleon.
+The ’80s-flavoured spring event will take place in the sun (at least we hope so!) with entertainment, a DJ, BBQ, an aerobics and stretching class, a Rossignol fashion show, a parade of participants with the best outfits, and zany après-ski festivities to the sound of Boy Band Story.
 This year, the Massif is adding a little novelty to its classic challenge by bringing back a forgotten discipline to create the New Wave Style Challenge.
 In teams of three to five people, this blend of free skiing and ballet is sure to dazzle the crowd!
-Mark your calendar for March 23!
+Mark your calendar for March 29!

 2. Spring Skiing at Sommet Morin Heights